Overnight Blueberry French Toast Casserole

-I love love LOVE the holiday season and am so excited for it this year.
+I love love LOVE the holiday season and am so excited for it this year and am currently making my Blueberry Banana Bread.
 I’m not sure how we’re going to top last year’s Thanksgiving with the family as that was the day we announced to our families that we were expecting a baby.
 I can’t get another use out of my “turkey in the oven” reveal shirt I guess!

 Also, Christmas will not be topped this year as we took our whole family on a Royal Caribbean cruise as their gift for two Christmases in a row.
 That was an unforgettable time and it made my heart so happy to be fortunate enough to be able to do a once in a lifetime gift like that for the people we love.

 I hope you all find what you’re looking for in this Blueberry French Toast Casserole.
 Have you ever tried my Buttermilk-Blueberry Breakfast Cake?
 This blueberry French toast casserole is really is one of those recipes that is just so versatile and staple dish to bring to any special occasion.
 If you want to make French toast in the crock pot for something different, check out my Crock Pot Cinnamon Bun French Toast.

 Everyone loves good comfort food that just warms the heart.
 You can even feel free to use another fruit if you aren’t fond of blueberries.
 A mixture of two fruits would even be super duper yummy!